nodejs/node/doc/api/modules.md

 The `module.exports` object is created by the `Module` system.
 Sometimes this is not acceptable; many want their module to be an instance of some class.
 To do this, assign the desired export object to `module.exports`.
-Note that assigning the desired object to `exports` will simply rebind the local `exports` variable, which is probably not what is desired.
+Assigning the desired object to `exports` will simply rebind the local `exports` variable, which is probably not what is desired.